MarieCHessler/a-quiz/README.md

     ## Features

-    The features described below have been implemented for the user to have a pleasant and fun experience, with a game that contains text, images and buttons that are easy to understand and makes the flow hassle free.
+    The features described below have been implemented for the user to have a pleasant and fun experience, with a game that contains text, images, and buttons that are easy to understand and make the flow hassle-free.

     ### Existing features

     **Landing page**
     * The landing page includes the heading ANIMAL, a quiz image, and a button to start the game.
     * The heading, together with the animals, makes it easy for the user to understand what the quiz is about.
-    * The image, consisting of a Q with four animals inside and "uiz" on the outside, enhances the understanding.
+    * The image, consisting of a Q with four animals inside and the letters u, i, and z on the outside, enhances the understanding.
     * The button invites the user to start the game.

     ![Landing page](assets/images/landing-page.webp)